Heat as a witness of quantum properties

-We now illustrate how our witness performs in a realistic scenario.
-Consider two spins (two-level systems) $\ms{S}$ and $\ms{E}$ with the same energy gap $\epsilon$ and energy levels $\{\ket{1}_{\ms{X}}, \ket{2}_{\ms{X}}\}$ for $\ms{X} \in \{\ms{S},\ms{E}\}$, coupled to a single mode electromagnetic field $\ms{M}$ with frequency $\epsilon$.
-Furthermore, let $a_{\ms{M}}$ denote the bosonic annihilation operator of the field and $\sigma_{\ms{X}} = \dyad{1}{2}_{\ms{X}}$ be the lowering operator of spin $\ms{X}$.
+Let us illustrate how the witness performs in a realistic scenario.
+Consider two spins, $\ms{S}$ and $\ms{E}$, with equal energy gap $\epsilon$ and energy levels $\{\ket{0}_{\ms{X}}, \ket{1}_{\ms{X}}\}$ for $\ms{X} \in \{\ms{S},\ms{E}\}$, coupled to a single mode electromagnetic field $\ms{M}$ with frequency $\epsilon$.
+Furthermore, let $a_{\ms{M}}$ denote the bosonic annihilation operator of the field, and $\sigma_{\ms{X}} = \dyad{0}{1}_{\ms{X}}$ be the spin lowering operators.
 The two spins $\ms{S}$ and $\ms{E}$ should be understood, respectively, as the main system and environment, while the field $\ms{M}$ plays the role of the memory system.
-The joint system then evolves via the Tavis-Cummings Hamiltonian \cite{Tavis1968}, which in the rotating wave approximation reads
+The joint system evolves via the Tavis-Cummings Hamiltonian \cite{Tavis1968}, which in the rotating wave approximation reads